elhedgie/elhedgie/README.md

 # Hello, my guys 🌝
-My name is Liza (Lizbet) and I am a frontend developer!
+My name is Liza and I am a frontend developer!

 # What you need to know about me: